opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. note:: The Min and Max Thickness can be modified by either of this methods:

     1. Pressing Ctrl + Alt and moving the mouse.
-Moving horizontally changes the Max value, while moving --vertically changes the Min value.
+Moving horizontally changes the Max value, while moving vertically changes the Min value.

     2. Using the predefined keyboard shortcuts.
 U and I for respectively decreasing and increasing the Max value, or H and J for respectively decreasing and increasing the Min value.